BrandonDuenas/House-Depot-Sales-2023/README.md

 ### Recommendations

-Through the analysis of House Depots sales data from 2023.
-Somee key areas for growth were identified includeding warrenty sales, product cost optomization, and finding an avenue to profit off damaged products recieved.
+Through the analysis of House Depot's 2023 sales data, several key areas for growth were identified includeding warranty sales, product cost optimization, and finding a way to generate profit from damaged products.

+  - For warrenty sales I recommeded to:
+    - Provide more warranty information to customers.
-  - For warrenty sales I recommeded to: provide more warrenty knowledge, highlight peace of mind the warrenty provides, focus on the fincial protection the warrenty provides, show testimonials from customers that have purchased the warrenty, and provide deal bundles at point of purhcase.
+    - Highlight the peace of mind the warranty provides to customers.
+    - Emphasize the fincial protection offered by warranty.
+    - show testimonials from customers who have purchased the warranty
+    - Offer bundled deals at point of purhcase.

-  - For Product Cost Optimization I recommeded to analyze bids to get the best prices on productcs.
-They can do this by relecting on the Tableau Dashboard and analyzing past bids.
+  - For product cost optimization, I recommeded to analyze bids to secure the best possible prices on productcs.
+This can accomplished by reviewing the Tableau Dashboard and analyzing past bids.

-  - To Maximize on profits we came up with a couple of options to deal with damaged products including: selling products to local rage rooms, and parting out components that still work for online resale.
+  - To maximize profits from damaged products, I suggested two options:
+    - Selling products to local rage rooms.
+    - Parting out usable components for online resale.

 By following these stragies House Depot will enhance profits and buisness growth for the years to come.